The-AI-Alliance/open-trusted-data-initiative/docs/dataset-requirements.markdown

 In addition, we are exploring incorporation of the following sources:

-* [MLCommons Croissant](https://mlcommons.org/working-groups/data/croissant/) - Consider using Croissant as the primary or perhaps an alternative format for dataset cards.
+* [MLCommons Croissant](https://mlcommons.org/working-groups/data/croissant/){:target="croissant"} - Consider using Croissant as the primary or perhaps an alternative format for dataset cards.
+(See also the [Format](#format) section below.)
-* BigCode's [dataset card](https://huggingface.co/datasets/bigcode/the-stack#dataset-card-for-the-stack) for The Stack - What information is there that we should also use.
+* BigCode's [dataset card](https://huggingface.co/datasets/bigcode/the-stack#dataset-card-for-the-stack){:target="hf-dataset-card"} for The Stack - What information is there that we should also use.
-* [Common Crawl Foundation](https://commoncrawl.org/) - work on provenance tracking, multilingual data, etc.
+* [Common Crawl Foundation](https://commoncrawl.org/){:target="ccf"} - work on provenance tracking, multilingual data, etc.
-* [Coalition for Secure AI](https://www.coalitionforsecureai.org/) - e.g., software supply chain is a growing security concern.
+* [Coalition for Secure AI](https://www.coalitionforsecureai.org/){:target="csai"} - e.g., software supply chain is a growing security concern.
 * ...

 Most of the details are captured in requirements for the dataset card that _every version_ of a dataset carries (e.g., after various stages of processing).
 Other requirement described here cover data governance for those processing stages.